 It is most apparent that a major change in policy and the application of the law to motorists needs to be implemented.
 Governments require money to operate, but if it is at the expense of road deaths, this is far too high a price to pay.
 Police must be prevented from acting as government tax collectors and must do their job of deterring errant motorists by showing a high profile on the roads in marked cars instead of skulking behind bushes or in disguised vehicles.
 Speed cameras should be completely abolished, as they do not deter speeders, but just act as revenue-raisers.
 Red light cameras have been proven to be completely ineffective and in fact contribute to accidents at intersections, so they should be removed forthwith.

 Every motorist has the means to beat those revenue-raisers easily.
 Just use a GPS with a current traffic camera database and say goodbye to being booked by traffic cameras and of course do not accumulate those demerit points that can result in licence loss.
 Every motorist other than probationary and learner drivers in some jurisdictions can use a Bluetooth hands-free car kit and never get booked holding a phone to his ear while driving.
-Every motorist can get a car black box recorder as an unimpeachable witness to bookings and accidents.
+Every motorist should acquire a GPS-equipped dual camera car black box recorder as an unimpeachable witness to bookings and accidents.
 All motorists can and should always video record every police encounter for their own protection.
 Taking active measures is quite legal.